ku-nlp/bert-based-faqir/README.md

     └── samples : the retrieval results by TSUBAKI, BERT, and Joint model

 ```
-**\*1 We modified the original code of BERT so that it can tokenize Japanese sentences and read localgovFAQ or other FAQ datasets.
-See [ku-nlp/bert](https://github.com/ku-nlp/bert/tree/FAQretrieval).**
+**\*1 We modified the original code of BERT so that it can deal with Japanese sentences and load our FAQ retrieval format.
+See [ku-nlp/bert](https://github.com/ku-nlp/bert/tree/FAQretrieval) to check the differences from the original code.**

 **\*2 The detail about localgovFAQ is on [localgovFAQ.md](localgovFAQ.md).**